 The Property Maintenance Appeals Board (PMAB) is the administrative hearing board that is established by ordinance to hear appeals from individuals who own property in Kansas City, Mo., and have been sent a notice for property maintenance code and certain nuisance code violations.
-The Property Maintenance Appeals Board is appointed by the mayor for a term of four years and consists of members who are not employees of the City.
+PMAB also hears appeals from those whose applications for a tow and storage fee refund has been denied.
+The Board is appointed by the mayor for a term of four years and consists of members who are not employees of the City.
 The director of the Neighborhoods and Housing Services Department or their designated representative shall act as secretary of the board.

-Appeals from any order, request, decision or determination of the City made in pursuance of Chapter 14, Section 14-4 (Special Exception to Keeping of Livestock), Chapter 48 (any person served with an Order to Remove Nuisances), or Chapter 56 (any person served with a Notice and Order) shall have the right to appeal to the Property Maintenance Appeals Board.
+Appeals from any order, request, decision or determination of the City made in pursuance of Chapter 14, Section 14-4 (Special Exception to Keeping of Livestock), Chapter 48 (any person served with an Order to Remove Nuisances), or Chapter 56 (any person served with a Notice and Order), or Section 70-644 (Procedure for request for refund of tow and storage fees) shall have the right to appeal to the Property Maintenance Appeals Board.

 The Neighborhood Preservation Division (NPD) shall accept PMAB appeal applications that meet the following conditions:

 - All appeals must be filed within 10 calendar days from the date on the notice that is being appealed (found in the top right of the notice).

 - The completed appeal application must include the appellant’s telephone number and current mailing address.

 - Every application for an appeal to the board must be accompanied by a non-refundable filing fee in the amount of $50 payable to the city treasurer.